3 Days in Chicago Itinerary for First-Time Visitors

 Start your morning in Lincoln Park because it is one of the most beautiful and walkable areas in the city.

-- Visit Lincoln Park Conservatory (free)
+• Visit Lincoln Park Conservatory (free) – Admission to Lincoln Park Conservatory is free.

 Lake Michigan is my favorite.
 To be honest, I spend good amount of time walking by the Lake enjoying city views.
 Believe me, the lakefront views alone are worth the morning.